romankolpak/romankolpak.github.io/_posts/2020-12-28-https-for-humans-part-1.markdown

 {: .centered.v-whitespace-happy}
 ![not secure!](/assets/not-secure.png)

 But I never knew exactly what happens under the hood.
 When I looked around the internet to find answers, Google presented me with a ton of ads trying to sell me certificates and some technical articles diving very deeply into the gory details and escaping my short attention span.
-But I forced myself through it and decided to write a human-friendly overview of how HTTP works, to help myself remember it and maybe help someone else understand it.
+But I forced myself through it and decided to write a human-friendly overview of how HTTPS works, to help myself remember it and maybe help someone else understand it.

 ## What’s HTTPS?